Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 # 🎵 VibeMatch 2.0 - A Transparent Music Recommender

-VibeMatch 2.0 is a content-based music recommender where a user describes how they feel in plain English and gets back ranked songs with a visible, auditable reason for every score.
-A Google Gemini LLM translates the description into a structured taste profile, a deterministic Gaussian-decay scoring engine ranks the catalog, and a Streamlit dashboard surfaces per-feature importance charts plus the LLM's own rationale.
-The responsible-AI design principle throughout: **the LLM is the front door, not the decision-maker**, so every ranking decision stays in code you can read.
+VibeMatch 2.0 is a content-based music recommender where you describe how you're feeling in plain English and get back ranked songs, each with a visible reason for its score.
+A Google Gemini LLM reads your description and turns it into a structured taste profile, a deterministic scoring engine ranks the 20 songs in the catalog, and a Streamlit dashboard exposes exactly which features drove each ranking.
+The design principle I kept coming back to: **the LLM is a translator, not the thing picking your songs**.
+That way every recommendation is still explainable in code I can read and audit.

 ![Dashboard hero](assets/screenshot_hero.png)